Roche

-Roche is the fifth largest pharmaceutical company in the world by revenue, and the leading provider of cancer treatments globally.
+Roche is the fifth-largest pharmaceutical company in the world by revenue and the leading provider of cancer treatments globally.
+In 2023, the company’s seat in Forbes Global 2000 was 76.

-The company controls the American biotechnology company Genentech, which is a wholly owned affiliate, and the Japanese biotechnology company Chugai Pharmaceuticals, as well as the United States-based companies Ventana and Foundation Medicine.
+The company owns the American biotechnology company Genentech, which is a wholly owned independent subsidiary, and the Japanese biotechnology company Chugai Pharmaceuticals, as well as the United States–based companies Ventana and Foundation Medicine.
 Roche's revenues during fiscal year 2020, were 58.32 billion Swiss francs.
 Descendants of the founding Hoffmann and Oeri families own slightly over half of the bearer shares with voting rights (a pool of family shareholders 45%, and Maja Oeri a further 5% apart), with Swiss pharma firm Novartis owning a further third of its shares until 2021.
 Roche is one of the few companies increasing their dividend every year, for 2020 as the 34th consecutive year.

-F. Hoffmann-La Roche is a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+F. Hoffmann-La Roche is a full member of the European Federation of Pharmaceutical Industries and Associations.